You know one of the things I hate about the offseason?

 * There has been a lot of negative talk about Nike of late with the Mary Cain story.

-Yes, no female should have gone what she went through, and I think we have a long ways to go when it comes to the way you treat & train women in sports.
-We ARE build differently, and so our training HAS to be designed differently for us (females) to perform at their best.
+Yes, no female should have gone through what she went through, and I think we have a long way to go when it comes to the way you treat & train women in sports.
+We ARE built differently, and so our training HAS to be designed differently for us (females) to perform at their best.

-Regardless of that, and whatever opinion you have about Nike, this podcast is actually really interesting.
+Regardless of that, and whatever opinion you have about Nike, this podcast is interesting.

 Spart Chicks Radio